-Price: $3000 for the standard canoe.
+Price: $3500 for the improved Quetico Tripper canoe, plus shipping.
+Other canoes negotiable.
 Extra features are negotiable as required.
 This is surprisingly reasonable considering the quality and craftsmanship; remember “no staple holes”, and unique design.

 Shipping: The finished canoe may be delivered at nominal mileage cost within a 500 mile radius of Ft.
 Worth/Dallas.
 Otherwise, to be shipped via train or truck, whatever is cheapest, or preferably picked up.
 The best way of shipping the finished canoe to your area would have to be researched, and a quote given.
 It could entail crate-building charges plus the actual shipping cost though.

 The canoe rides safely on top of a car without racks using foam and ratchet straps- demonstrated on board a Neon, which safely made it to California and back.